 Students from countries outside the United States for whom English is not the native language are normally required to take the Test of English as a Foreign Language (TOEFL) administered by the Educational Testing Service, Box 955, Princeton, NJ 08540.
-Students must receive a minimum score of 500 on the TOEFL to be admitted to the university.
+Students must receive a minimum score of 500 on the paper exam, or a minimum score of 173 on the electronic exam to be admitted to the university.